Jxredkong/Health-Management-System/README.md

 This project is part of the coursework for SC2002 Object Oriented Design & Programming.

 Objective:<br>
-  ● to apply the Object-Oriented (OO) concepts you have learnt in the course.<br>
+  ● to apply the Object-Oriented (OO) concepts I have learnt in the course.<br>
   ● to model, design and develop an OO application.<br>
   ● to gain familiarity with using Java as an object oriented programming language.<br>
   ● to work collaboratively as a group to achieve a common goal.<br>